GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 No external dependencies.

 **This library will be expanded if it gets enough Stars.** Click the 'Star' button (top-right corner) if you like this library.
-Over 100 files are waiting to be cured and added: graphichs, simple encryption, internet functions (including file download routines), HTML manipulation, image manipulation, registry, math and LOTS of visual components!
+Over 100 files are waiting to be cured and added: graphics, simple encryption, internet functions (including file download routines), HTML manipulation, image manipulation, registry, math, and LOTS of visual components!

 Click the 'Watch' button if you want to get notified about updates.
 _________________

 **Downloading the code**

 This repository is only a placeholder and source of information.
-It is not updated since 25.01.2023.
+It is not updated since 01.2023.
-The code should be downloaded now from https://github.com/GodModeUser/Delphi-LightSaber
+The code should be downloaded now from the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.

 _________________